zlataovce/soundcloudify/README.md

 A SoundCloud bulk music downloader

 ## Installation
- - You can use the prebuilt program (soundcloudify.exe) or you can compile from source.
+ - You can use the prebuilt program in releases or you can compile from source.

 ## Compiling from source
  - Install soundcloud-lib and pyinstaller with pip.